-Why Diagnosis Of Hyperthyroidism Is Missed In Older Subjects
+Why Diagnosis of Hyperthyroidism is Missed in Older Patients

 Often, a family physician does not think beyond the usual mindset of a symptom-related approach.
 Typically, physicians think of cancer, heart disease and endogenous depression, especially if you live in the USA.
 Often, a patient sees a lot of specialists such as a psychiatrist, oncologist, cardiologist and gastroenterologist.
-Typically, the elderly person goes thru a number of invasive and expensive tests, especially if you have a good insurance.
-Unfortunately, the patient does not think to see an endocrinologist.
-Consequently, he ends up wasting a lot of precious time and money.
+Typically, the elderly person goes through a number of invasive and expensive tests, especially if you have good insurance.
+Unfortunately, the patient does not think to see an endocrinologist and consequently ends up wasting a lot of precious time and money.
 Unfortunately, it is patient who suffers unnecessarily.
 Sad but true!

 You cannot entirely blame the family physician or other specialists who simply practice what they were trained to do.
 In addition, they practice defensive medicine to protect themselves against medical lawsuits in the USA.